MagGomesu/wow-discord-rpc-ascension/README.md

 ## Requirements
 - Python 3 for Windows, the [web-based installer](https://www.python.org/downloads/windows/) is OK.
 When it's finished installing, you will be asked if you want Python to be added to your $PATH, you have to say yes.
 ## Setup
-Launch the `Installer.bat`.
+- Launch the `Installer.bat`.
 It will install everything is required, you will be prompted to select your AddOns Folder.

-From now on you'll need to **run the game from the Desktop Launcher** or the .bat file.
+- From now on you'll need to **run the game from the Desktop Launcher** or the .bat file.

-**You can't move `WoW.bat` anywhere else, Game has to be launched from Desktop Shortcut or `AddOns/IPC/` directory.**
+**You can't move `WoW.bat` (installed in your addons folder) anywhere else, Game has to be launched from Desktop Shortcut or `AddOns/IPC/` directory using WoW.bat.**

 **Note:** you have to play the game in borderless or windowed mode, full-screen is **not supported**!